In addition to your web application itself, the New Relic Ruby agent also has the ability to instrument your Resque jobs.

-The thread profiling portion of an X-Ray Session is not available under Resque.
-Additional transaction traces can be gathered by the X-Ray, but thread profile information will not appear.
+The thread profiling portion of a New Relic x-ray session is not available under Resque.
+Additional transaction traces can be gathered by the x-ray feature, but thread profile information will not appear.

 Some customers (particularly those with very high job throughput) have reported intermittent deadlocks in their Resque worker processes with the Ruby agent enabled.
 These deadlocks are due to a bad interaction between the background thread that the Ruby agent uses to send data to New Relic servers and Resque's forking behavior.

 Use either of these options to resolve these issues:

 - Disable Resque's forking behavior by setting the

 FORK_PER_JOBenvironment variable to

 resolv-replacelibrary from Ruby's standard library to replace Ruby's native DNS resolution code with a pure Ruby version.

 The Ruby agent uses a background thread in the Resque master process to send data to the New Relic collector.
 In some environments, this thread will acquire a native lock during DNS resolution (when resolving the hostnames of New Relic collectors).